NativeScript/docs-v7/docs/ui/professional-ui-components/ng-ListView/How-To/selection-states.md

 page_title: How to RadListView Item Selection states | Progress NativeScript UI Documentation
 description: This article describes how to implement a visual state for selected or deselected items in RadListView.
 slug: listview-howto-selection-angular
-tags: radlistview, customization, selection, states, angular
+tags: radlistview, customization, selection, states, angular, nativescript, professional, ui
 position: 3
 publish: true
 ---
-# Overview: Item Selection states
+# RadListView Item Selection States
 When using Item Selection with RadListView one would want to have a different visual state for selected vs. deselected items.
 The default selection behavior of RadListView differs in terms of how selection is represented.
 It is a common scenario to unify the behavior by providing a single visual representation for the state of the items.
 This article represents a step-by-step guide for implementing visual states for the item containers depending on whether they are selected or not.

 ## Prerequisites